A Aa: Filming

 The regular shooting of this film was expected to start on 10 October 2015, although the shooting of the film being delayed to 16 October.
 Samantha started shooting for this film on 21 October 2015, whereas on the same day, Nithiin filmed the fight sequences of the film, at the Ramoji Film City in Hyderabad, which were filmed under the supervision of stunt choreographer Ravi Varma.
 In November 2015, it was reported that Samantha would be dubbing for her role for the first time in Telugu, which was later refuted by Samantha herself on early 2016.

 As of early February 2016, 80 percent of the shooting is completed and also the major part of the talkie portions have been shot.
 The team headed to Pollachi on 15 February, and the unit canned a romantic duet and some important scenes featuring Nithiin and Samantha for 10 days.
 Filming of final schedule commenced on 26 February in Hyderabad.
 The principal photography of the film was wrapped up on 23 April 2016.

 Soundtrack

 The film's soundtrack and background music is composed by Mickey J. Meyer, collaborating with Trivikram Srinivas for the first time.
 The album features five tracks, with lyrics written by Ramajogayya Sastry and Krishna Chaitanya.
 The audio rights of the film were acquired by Aditya Music.
-The film's soundtrack album was originally slated to launch on 15 April 2016.
-However, the audio release was postponed to late April.
-Eventually, the album was released on 1 May 2016, at a launch event in Shilpakala Vedika at Hyderabad, with actor Pawan Kalyan attending as chief guest.
-The album released in a jukebox format through YouTube, before the launch and got more than 1 million views on the video-sharing platform.
+The film's soundtrack album was released on 1 May 2016, at a launch event in Shilpakala Vedika at Hyderabad, with actor Pawan Kalyan attending as chief guest.

-The audio received positive reviews from critics.
-Behindwoods gave 2.75 out of 5 stating that the album is a "whiff of fresh air from Mickey J Meyer in the midst of heavy duty albums".
-Sravana Bhargavi of The Times of India gave 4 out of 5 and stated "The album is a winner in terms of the variety that Mickey brings to the table."
-Indiaglitz gave 3.25 out of 5 stating that "The album comes with good situational songs."
-Karthik Srinivasan of Milliblog reviewed it as "a simple and modest soundtrack from Mickey J Meyer".
-Moviecrow gave 3 out of 5 stating it as an "ear-pleasing album far from regular commercial potboilers".